What is faith?

 How does a person come to be a believer?

-Faith is a gift of God which He sovereignly gives to those whom He has chosen in eternity past to receive it.
+Faith is a gift of God which He sovereignly gives to those whom He has chosen to receive it.

 One instance of this is in Acts 13 where Paul is preaching in the city of Pisidian Antioch, and a great number of both Jews and gentiles came to faith in Christ.
 Luke then writes: When the Gentiles heard this, they began rejoicing and glorifying the word of the Lord; and as many as had been appointed to eternal life believed.
 (Acts 13:48)